filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 # Intro
 <a name="intro"></a>

 As of January 2021, the actors team is aware of two network-critical issues that have been released into Filecoin mainnet, and one further that turned out to be dangerous but not critical.
-This document describes the issues and circumstances around their development, and contains notes of discussion about how we might change work practises to reduce the likelihood or impact of other such issues.
+This document describes the issues and circumstances around their development, and contains notes of discussion about how we might change work practices to reduce the likelihood or impact of other such issues.